-Whether you’re in the suburban environment or living in the more rural reaches of Multnomah County, you need to be ready for fire near your home.
-In 1940 and 1951 there were fires that burned through portions of the West Hills during dry conditions and high winds.
-To prepare for fire season, there are a few things you can do to reduce wildfire risk around your home.
+If you live in a suburban neighborhood, near Forest Park or other large forested area, or in the more rural reaches of Multnomah County, you need to be ready for fire near your home.
+In 1940 and 1951, fires burned through portions of the West Hills during dry conditions and high winds.
+To prepare for fire season, there are a few things you can do to reduce wildfire risk around your home:

-• Keep debris such as dead leaves and twigs off of your roof and out of your gutters.
-Sparks can travel great distances from fires and ignite dry vegetation that gathers on or around your home.
+• It’s important to keep tree debris, dead leaves, and twigs off of the roof and out of gutters.
+Sparks can travel great distances from fires and ignite dry vegetation that gathers on or around the home.

-• Also, keep debris and flammable items off or your wood decks.
-We’ve seen fires spread after a broom ignited by a spark.
+• Keep flammable items away from wood decks.
+(At least one fire spread after a broom was ignited by a spark!)

-• If you’re stackingfirewood for the winter, keep it at least 30 feet from the house
+• Stack firewood at least 30 feet from the house.

-• Prune branches from trees that are touching your house or lying on the roof.
+• Prune overhanging tree branches that are touching the house or roof.

 • Fires tend to move up slopes rather than down them, and many homes on NW Skyline, McNamee, Newberry and other roads are at the top of slopes leaving them susceptible to spreading fires.